The invisible architect of your event. From the first pour to the final sunrise.

 Drop your Spotify client ID and Gemini API key into a .env file.
 Both have generous free tiers.
-First launch auto-creates all config files from included templates.
+First launch auto-creates all config files from example templates.

 Edit master_prompt.md — describe the party, list the artists your crowd loves, set rules like "no breakup songs."
-This is the AI's main instruction file.
+This is Gemini's main instruction file and it takes plain English.

 Optional but powerful.
-Link any Spotify playlist and Gemini reads the actual song list to calibrate taste — genre ratios, energy level, artist choices.
-The prompt sets direction, the playlist calibrates sound.
+Link any Spotify playlist and Gemini reads the actual tracks to calibrate taste — genre ratios, energy, artist mix.
+It learns what this crowd responds to.

 Run python create_playlist.py.
 Choose Full Night, Split Night, or Both.
-The playlists land in your Spotify account with custom generated cover art for each block.
+Playlists land in Spotify within minutes, each block with its own gradient cover art.

-This simulates what running Waveform actually looks like in your terminal.
-Hit Generate to see the night come together.
+This is exactly what Waveform looks like in your terminal.
+Hit Generate to see the arc build in real time.

 No hardcoded song pools.
-Gemini reads your prompt and reference playlist fresh every time, so every generation is unique to your crowd.
+Gemini reads your prompt and reference playlist fresh every run — every generation is unique to your crowd and moment.
+It does not sample from a pre-built catalogue.

 Waveform remembers every song per playlist name.
-Regenerate without repeats, or start fresh — your call.
-Per-playlist history so different events never collide.
+Regenerate any time without repeats, or clear history to start fresh.
+Per-playlist tracking so different events never collide.

-Each block gets auto-generated gradient cover art in the exact color palette of its mood.
+Each block gets auto-generated gradient cover art in its exact palette.
 Wine & Chill gets deep crimson.
 Dance Floor gets hot pink.
-Actual art, in Spotify.
+Real art, uploaded directly to Spotify.

-Songs are shuffled within each block so artists aren't clumped together — but the energy arc between blocks is always preserved.
+Songs shuffle within each block so artists are not clumped together — but the energy arc between blocks is always preserved.
 Best of both worlds.

-List artists in blocked_artists.txt and they're excluded unconditionally — no matter what the AI or mood rules say.
-Hard veto, no exceptions.
+List artists in blocked_artists.txt and they are excluded unconditionally — no matter what Gemini says.
+Hard veto.
+No exceptions.

-Quick one-off tweaks from the menu without touching any files — "more 80s", "extra reggaeton", "no house music tonight."
+Quick tweaks from the menu without touching files — "more 80s", "extra reggaeton", "no house tonight."
 Layers on top of your master prompt.

-If a playlist with the same name exists, Waveform asks: overwrite, append, or rename?
-No accidental duplicates, no lost playlists.
+If a playlist with the same name already exists, Waveform asks: overwrite, append, or rename?
+No accidental duplicates, no lost work.

 Runs entirely on your machine with your own API keys.
 No accounts, no servers, no data collection.
 Your party, your music, your privacy.

 Generate everything in one run.
-You can even ask for all three at once.
+You can ask for all three at once.

 One big playlist, all blocks in order.
 Press play when guests arrive and don't touch it again.
 The night runs itself.

 Separate playlists per vibe.
-Shuffle each one, switch when the energy shifts.
-More control, more flexibility for real DJing.
+Shuffle each one independently.
+Switch when the energy shifts.
+More control for real DJing.

-Get the full night playlist and all the split playlists at once, same songs across both.
+Full night playlist and all the split playlists at once.
 Decide on the night which to use.

 # Clone and install